 As a young kid growing up in New Jersey, Davey O’Hannon loved watching wrestling, and around the age of seven, decided that he wanted to be like his heroes of the squared circle.
 He remembers having a vast collection of wrestling magazines that he believes his dad made him throw away after bringing poor grades from school.
 "That collection of mine would be worth a lot of money today!" proclaims Davey.

-When he got older, he would go to the matches and bug the promoters, telling them, "I want to be a wrestler, I want to be a wrestler," and they’d answer, "Okay, kid.
+When he got older, he went to the matches and bugged the promoters, telling them, "I want to be a wrestler, I want to be a wrestler," and they’d answer, "Okay, kid.
 Come back after college."
 So Davey went to college in Missouri and started to watch wrestling out of Kansas City.
 While on break, he went home to the Northeast and paid Arnold Skaaland a visit, an agent for Capital Sports, where he tried to see if he could get into wrestling.
 Skaaland also told him that he must finish college first.

 It was not easy to get into the arcane world of professional wrestling, but Davey O’Hannon found an unconventional way to gain access.
 Once back in Missouri, he went to the Kansas City War Memorial Auditorium full of hopes and dreams in his heart but with only a suitcase filled with the bare minimum, namely his college wrestling tights and perhaps a toothbrush and towel.